 This role is about being responsible for those young people who require some support to enable them attend the day.
-This does not include being responsible for any participating young adults (aged 18-21).
-We also hope that it provides opportunity for conversation about Meeting for Sufferings and the Yearly Meeting's work and that over time the link that this creates would strengthen relationships between adults and young people from the same Area Meeting (so we hope that Meeting for Sufferings Representatives would be willing to meet the young people and young adults for lunch).
+We also hope that it provides opportunity for conversation about Meeting for Sufferings and the Yearly Meeting's work and that over time the link that this creates would strengthen relationships between adults and young people from the same Area Meeting.